STashakkori/Salvum_Prebuilt_Native/README.md

 # Salvum_Prebuilt_Native
 This is the package deployed for Appalachian State University to support interactive cybersecurity education.

-Native Ubuntu 20 LTS installer.
+Native Ubuntu 20 LTS+ installer.
 For cross-platform Salvum, see containerized versions.

 For docs and more: https://www.qvlx.com/downloads